-Under Alternative 4, the introduction of the HSR right-of-way and OCS poles within the existing Caltrain right-of-way would represent a minor change in the characteristics and setting of Villa Mira Monte.
+Under Alternative 4, the introduction of the HSR right-of-way and OCS poles within the existing Caltrain right-of-way, as well as the use of a limited and currently vacant portion of the resource for temporary HSR access, would represent a minor change in the characteristics and setting of Villa Mira Monte.
 No character-defining features of the resource would be altered as a result of the temporary HSR access area within the resource boundary.
 The project would not cause a substantial adverse change in the significance of the resource because project activities would not materially impair characteristics that qualify it for listing in the CRHR.
 The impact would be less than significant under CEQA for Alternative 4.
 Therefore, CEQA does not require mitigation.